hesihui/GroupMind/server/README.md

 CONNECTION_URL = [your connection URL]
 ```

-In the `server` directory, do the following
+In the `server` directory, do the following:
-Do `npm install` to install the neccesary dependencies.
+- Do `npm install` to install the neccesary dependencies.
-Do `npm start` to run the app.
+- Do `npm start` to run the app.
 The server will be deployed on port 5000.